chvancooten/maldev-for-dummies/Exercises/BONUS Exercise 1 - Basic Loader Without CreateThread/README.md

 > ℹ **Note:** You may wonder why we used `NtCreateThreadEx()` instead of `NtCreateThread()` for local execution.
 The answer is that `NtCreateThreadEx()` is much simpler to use: the `NtCreateThread()` function requires us to initialize a full 'Thread Information Block' (TIB) before we can call it, and the `NtCreateThreadEx()` variant does not.

+There are plenty of alternatives to the above.
+Check out [malapi.io](https://malapi.io/) for an excellent overview of Windows API functions that can be used maliciously.
+Especially the 'Injection' section is relevant here!

 > 😎 If you're feeling adventurous, use this opportunity to completely get rid of all high-level API calls and use only the native API.
 It's harder to write, but using this API will definitely become a vital skill when looking at EDR evasion later on.

 ## References